Giada-collab/considerations/README.md

 - Language of data: French

 ## Content
-Data taken from the text of a manuscript and the 1<sup>st</sup> edition (1818) of *Considérations sur les principaux événements de la Révolution française* of Madame de Staël.
+Data from:  transcription of the last manuscript of *Considérations sur les principaux événements de la Révolution française* of Madame de Staël and its  1<sup>st</sup> edition (1818) .
 Data have been published in a [website](https://giada-collab.github.io/considerations/).
 This is a work in progress.

 ## Repository overview